Heart Healthy Benefits

 Vitamins and minerals found in 100% orange juice may play a role in heart health:

-Vitamin C has been shown to reduce monocyte adhesion to vascular tissue, improve nitric oxide production and vasodilation, and reduce vascular smooth muscle cell death,factors which support cardiovascular health.10 Orange juice is an excellent source of vitamin C providing 120% of the recommended Daily Value (DV) in an 8-ounce glass.*
+Vitamin C has been shown to reduce monocyte adhesion to vascular tissue, improve nitric oxide production and vasodilation, and reduce vascular smooth muscle cell death,factors which support cardiovascular health.10 Orange juice is an excellent source of vitamin C providing more than 100% of the recommended Daily Value (DV) in an 8-ounce glass.*

 Potassium is an electrolyte that helps maintain fluid balance which affects blood pressure.
 It is also needed for heart function and nerve transmission.
 Diets containing foods that are a good source of potassium and low in sodium may reduce the risk of high blood pressure and stroke.11 People suffering from kidney disease should consult their doctor on how much potassium is right for their diet.
 100% orange juice provides 10% of the Daily Value of potassium in one 8-ounce serving.*